Billy-Dickson/Billy-Dickson.github.io/_posts/2024-10-03-Installing-xrdp-on-Ubuntu 24.04.1-LTS.md

 id
 ```

-Instructructions on adding yourself to the group are [here](https://askubuntu.com/questions/124166/how-do-i-add-myself-into-the-sudoers-group#124200)
+Instructructions on adding yourself to the group are [on this page](https://askubuntu.com/questions/124166/how-do-i-add-myself-into-the-sudoers-group#124200)

 ### Running on Proxmox (Optional)